Ontario Mortgage Rates

 Why are refinance mortgage rates higher than new purchase mortgage rates in Ontario?

 If you've been comparing mortgage rates online, you might be wondering why mortgage rates for refinancing are higher than initial purchase mortgage rates for when you're buying a home, or even when you’re transferring your mortgage and switching to a new lender.
 A quick look at the list of Ontario mortgage rates above separate rates into three categories: new mortgages, switch/transfer, and refinancing.
-For TD, refinance mortgage rates are 0.10% higher than new mortgage rates, while for First National it can be as much as 0.40% higher.

 There are a few reasons for this difference between refinance and new purchase rates.
 The first is added risk with some mortgage refinances.
 With a cash-out refinance, you’re increasing your mortgage so that you can borrow more money to use for things like debt consolidation or home renovations.
 As you’re increasing your mortgage balance, you’re increasing your level of debt.
 A higher loan-to-value (LTV) ratio makes your mortgage more risky, which can explain the higher mortgage rate for refinancing.
 Your mortgage payments will also be larger, which can make it more difficult for some borrowers to afford.